espressif/esp-hosted/docs/Linux_based_host/Getting_started.md

 #### 3.1.1 GATT server
 Steps:
 1. Run `sudo bluetoothctl`.
-2. Run `list` to get MAC address of ESP32.
+2. Run `list` to get MAC address of ESP.
 3. To set device name, run `menu advertise`.
 Then `name <enter_any_name>`.
 4. To come back to main menu, run `back`.
 5. To start advertising, run `advertise on`.
 Perform below steps on Mobile Phone:
 6. Turn on mobile phone's bluetooth.
-Open nRF connect application, ESP32's MAC address will be displayed under `SCANNER` tab as a result of scan.
+Open nRF connect application, ESP's MAC address will be displayed under `SCANNER` tab as a result of scan.
 7. Click on connect.
 Client tab will be open.
 Click on `Generic Attribute` option.
 8. Perform read/write on listed characteristics fields in `Generic Attribute` service.
 To disconnet: